caneara/varnish/docs/pages/fonts.md

 Most of the time, you probably don't want this, as it would require you to spend time tweaking a component's styling before you could start using it.

-The solution to this problem, is to instruct Varnish to use a custom font.
+The solution to this problem, is to instruct Varnish to use a custom font...

 ## Setting a custom font